vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 ### Metrics in Tanzu Observability

 Using VMware Tanzu Observability by Wavefront significantly enhances observability.
-Tanzu Observability is a multi-tenant SaaS application, which collects and displays metrics and trace data from the full stack platform as well as from applications.
+Tanzu Observability is a multi-tenant SaaS application that collects and displays metrics and trace data from the full stack platform as well as from applications.
 The service can create alerts tuned by advanced analytics and assist in the troubleshooting of systems to understand the impact of running production code.

-In the case of vSphere and Tanzu Kubernetes Grid, Tanzu Observability is used to collect data from components in vSphere, from Kubernetes, and from applications running on top of Kubernetes.
+In the case of vSphere and Tanzu Kubernetes Grid, Tanzu Observability collects data from components in vSphere, from Kubernetes, and from applications running on top of Kubernetes.

 You can configure Tanzu Observability with an array of capabilities.
 The following table describes the plugins that VMware recommends for this design: